carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 > {: .solution}
 {: .challenge}

-### Conditional script
+### Conditional execution

-The process script can also be defined in a dynamic manner using a `if statement` or any other expression evaluating to string value.
+Sometimes you want to change how a process is run depending on some parameter.
+In Nextflow scripts we can use conditional statements such as the `if` statement or any other expression evaluating to string value.
 For example:

 ~~~
 params.aligner = 'kallisto'